-Lecture Hours: 9; Externship Hours: 171; Total Contact Hours: 180; Total Quarter Credit Hours: 6 permission is granted by the Executive Chef.
+Lecture Hours: 0; Externship Hours: 171; Total Contact Hours: 180; Total Quarter Credit Hours: 6

-Prerequisite: CU601 and a CGPA of 2.0 or higher unless
+Prerequisite: CU601 and a CGPA of 2.0 or higher unless permission is granted by the Executive Chef.

-\GE110 - BUSINESS & PROFESSIONAL COMMUNICATIONS
+GE111 - PROFESSIONAL COMMUNICATIONS

 The Business & Professional Communications course emphasizes the principles and practical application of effective professional communication behaviors within professional, business, and organizational contexts.
 In addition to identifying the importance of effective communication skills to the hospitality industry, communication styles and effective listening methods are addressed.